 School Year Calendar.
-Pasadena Unified School District usually starts school in mid-August and ends in early June.
-Private schools usually start in early September and end in June.
+Pasadena Unified School District (Pasadena public school) usually starts school in mid-August and ends end of May-early June.
+Private schools usually start in late August - early September and end in early June.

 Enrollment.
 School attendance is mandatory in California.
 When a child reaches five years of age on or before September 1 of the school year, he/she will enter Kindergarten.

 School Daily Schedule.
 Each school has its own schedule.
 Classes usually start between 8:00 AM and 8:30 AM and end between 2:00 PM and 3:00 PM, Monday to Friday.